Advisors

-Dr Indigo Willing OAM
+Dr Indigo Willing (recipient OAM )- Current Convener

-Dr Sukhmani Khorana
+Dr Sukhmani Khorana.
+Former Co-Convener.

-AAFFN Launch – Special Advisory Group (2011 – 2012)
+AAFFN Development Special Advisory Group (2011 – 2012)

 The people below offered special advice in the launch and inaugural year of AAFFN, and continue to offer special advice for things such as events, networking and promotion: